devcontainers/devcontainers.github.io/_implementors/contributing.md

 ## <a href="#review-process" name="review-process" class="anchor"> Review process </a>

-We use the following [labels](https://github.com/microsoft/dev-container-spec/labels) in the dev-container-spec repo:
+We use the following [labels](https://github.com/devcontainers/spec/labels) in the spec repo:

 - `proposal`: Issues under discussion, still collecting feedback.
 - `finalization`: Proposals we intend to make part of the spec.

-[Milestones](https://github.com/microsoft/dev-container-spec/milestones) use a "month year" pattern (i.e. January 2022).
+[Milestones](https://github.com/devcontainers/spec/milestones) use a "month year" pattern (i.e. January 2022).
 If a finalized proposal is added to a milestone, it is intended to be merged during that milestone.